Gold rises on growth fears, focus on Fed's Yellen testimony

 Yellen will address the House Financial Services Committee on Tuesday and the Senate Banking Committee on Thursday.

-Global equities were mixed and the dollar was little changed against a basket of main currencies as data on Friday showed U.S. job creation slowed sharply over the past two months, turning in the weakest performance in three years.
+European equities steadied and the dollar .DXY was little changed against a basket of main currencies as data on Friday showed U.S. job creation slowed sharply over the past two months, turning in the weakest performance in three years.

 "The poor payrolls data inhibits the market from pricing in an acceleration of Fed tapering," UBS said.